Diagnostic Journey Late-onset Pompe Disease

 - Chest x-rays can detect enlargement of the heart (cardiomegaly) and an ECG can identify abnormalities in the heart’s electrical activity

 The tests above can suggest a diagnosis of LOPD, but only 2 tests can diagnose LOPD definitively: a blood test for enzyme activity and a genetic test.

 Get more information on testing options here.

-- Genetic testing: A blood or saliva test can also provide more information about the specific genetic defect in the GAA gene that causes less enzyme to be produced; this is called mutation analysis.
+- Genetic testing: A blood or saliva test can also provide more information about the specific genetic alterations in the GAA gene that causes less enzyme to be produced; this is called mutation analysis.
 Depending on how much GAA enzyme activity is remaining, a genetic analysis may be useful for some patients when GAA enzyme activity is near normal levels.
-If clinical judgment dictates, your doctor may also order a multigene test panel to investigate the possibility of Pompe disease and other inherited disorders simultaneously.
+If clinical judgment dictates, your healthcare provider may also order a multigene test panel to investigate the possibility of Pompe disease and other inherited disorders simultaneously.

 DISEASES WITH SIMILAR SYMPTOMS AND THE DIFFERENTIAL DIAGNOSIS

 One reason that LOPD is so difficult to diagnose is that the symptoms mimic or are similar to many other diseases like it.
-Therefore, in certain difficult-to-diagnose diseases, doctors must first rule out other diseases to make a definitive diagnosis; this is called making a differential diagnosis.
+Therefore, in certain difficult-to-diagnose diseases, healthcare providers must first rule out other diseases to make a definitive diagnosis; this is called making a differential diagnosis.
 The figure below is a list of other disorders that mimic Pompe disease, particularly LOPD, and are part of the differential diagnosis of LOPD.